MichaelFriebel/ncs/README.md

-This is a sauna rental website.
+This is a sauna rental website with user accounts, booking system, payment gateway, and customer relationship manager.